Hasner Law | Georgia Law | May 29, 2021

 We are accustomed to seeing yellow school buses in urban and rural areas throughout Georgia during the school year.

 These large vehicles transport precious cargo.
-They carry children to and from school, on field trips, and to and from other school functions and activities.
+They carry children to and from school, field trips, and other school functions and activities.
 Even though school buses are large, bright yellow, and equipped with flashing lights and a stop sign, drivers do not always stop for school buses.

 Georgia Laws Require Drivers to Stop for a School Bus

-In February of 2019, stricter laws went into effect in Georgia requiring drivers to stop for school buses.
+In February 2019, stricter laws were enacted in Georgia, requiring drivers to stop for school buses.
 The new law removed the problems with the previous law that allowed drivers to pass a stopped school bus if they had a painted turn lane between their vehicle and the bus.
-Passing a stopped school when children are entering and exiting the school bus could lead to a tragic bus accident.
+Passing a stopped school bus when children are entering and exiting it could lead to a tragic bus accident.

 Georgia drivers must stop for school busses on: